 I decided to continue to enjoy good sleep and prepare well for the race.
 I chose not to upset myself by worrying about something I had zero control over.

-On Sunday I ran my fastest Marathon ever and had a great day and dinner with the family on Sunday night.
+On Sunday, I ran my fastest marathon ever, and I had a great day and dinner with the family on Sunday night.

-On the Tuesday I had my MRI.
-The lovely lady who greeting me told me they took two types of scans – non-contrast and contrast – and would only do the contrast if they found something and needed to get a closer look.
+On Tuesday, I had my MRI, and the lovely lady who greeted me told me they took two types of scans – non-contrast and contrast – and would only do the contrast if they found something and needed to get a closer look.
 Then they would inject a dye.

 The MRI began.
 Then the machine stopped.
 The lady announced in the headphones that they needed to inject the dye.